vaib-dev/Courses/4-software-engineering/5-software-design.md

 4. Annotation

 **Structural Things** - Structural things define the static part of the model.
 They represent the physical and conceptual elements.
 Below is the brief description of the structural things.

-- Class − Class represents a set of objects having similar responsibilities.
+- **Class** − Class represents a set of objects having similar responsibilities.

-- Interface − Interface defines a set of operations, which specify the responsibility of a class.
+- **Interface** − Interface defines a set of operations, which specify the responsibility of a class.

-- Collaboration − Collaboration defines an interaction between elements.
+- **Collaboration** − Collaboration defines an interaction between elements.

-- Use case − Use case represents a set of actions performed by a system for a specific goal.
+- **Use case** − Use case represents a set of actions performed by a system for a specific goal.

-- Component − Component describes the physical part of a system.
+- **Component** − Component describes the physical part of a system.

-- Node − A node can be defined as a physical element that exists at run time.
+- **Node** − A node can be defined as a physical element that exists at run time.

 **Behavioral Things** - A behavioral thing consists of the dynamic parts of UML models.
 Following are the behavioral things −

-- Interaction − It is defined as a behavior that consists of a group of messages exchanged among elements to accomplish a specific task.
+- **Interaction** − It is defined as a behavior that consists of a group of messages exchanged among elements to accomplish a specific task.

-- State machine − It is useful when the state of an object in its life cycle is important.
+- **State machine** − It is useful when the state of an object in its life cycle is important.
 It defines the sequence of states an object goes through in response to events.
 Events are external factors responsible for state change

 **Grouping Things** - It can be defined as a mechanism to group elements of a UML model together.
 There is only one grouping thing available −

-- Package − It is the only one grouping thing available for gathering structural and behavioral things.
+- **Package** − It is the only one grouping thing available for gathering structural and behavioral things.

-**Annotation Things** - It can be defined as a mechanism to capture remarks, descriptions, and comments of UML model elements. - Note - It is the only one Annotation thing available.
+**Annotation Things** - It can be defined as a mechanism to capture remarks, descriptions, and comments of UML model elements.
+- **Note** - It is the only one Annotation thing available.
 A note is used to render comments, constraints, etc. of a UML element.

+### Relationship
-**Relationship** - This is another most important building block of UML.
+ This is another most important building block of UML.
 It shows how the elements are associated with each other and this association describes the functionality of an application.There are four kinds of relationships available.

-- Dependency - It is a relationship between two things in which change in one element also affects the other.
+- **Dependency** - It is a relationship between two things in which change in one element also affects the other.

-- Association - It is basically a set of links that connects the elements of a UML model.
+- **Association** - It is basically a set of links that connects the elements of a UML model.
 It also describes how many objects are taking part in that relationship.

-- Generalization - It can be defined as a relationship which connects a specialized element with a generalized element.
+- **Generalization** - It can be defined as a relationship which connects a specialized element with a generalized element.
 It basically describes the inheritance relationship in the world of objects.

-- Realization - It can be defined as a relationship in which two elements are connected.
+- **Realization** - It can be defined as a relationship in which two elements are connected.
 One element describes some responsibility, which is not implemented and the other one implements them.
 This relationship exists in the case of interfaces.

+### Diagrams
-**Diagrams** - All the elements, relationships are used to make a complete UML diagram and the diagram represents a system.
+ All the elements, relationships are used to make a complete UML diagram and the diagram represents a system.
 The visual effect of the UML diagram is the most important part of the entire process.
 All the other elements are used to make it complete.

 UML includes the following nine diagrams, the details of which are described in the subsequent chapters.